spicyfriedchicken/MIDISearch/README.md

 ## Client Node

-The Client is the user-facing entry point into MIDIShazam.
+The Client is the user-facing entry point into MidiSearch.
 It captures a short MIDI or audio clip, packages it into a Protobuf message with metadata (e.g., duration, tempo, input type), and sends it to the Router.

 ### Responsibilities